-HSBC Group has an extensive and award-winning1 workplace branding program.
+HSBC Group has an extensive and award-winning workplace branding program.
 With operations in 80+ countries and over 6,900 workplaces, their aim is to create unity amongst their 300,000+ employees.

 HSBC workplace branding by Glimma

-Staff surveys and other metrics play an integral role, helping to establish baseline performance, and provide a way of measuring the effectiveness of the rebrand project when it comes to an end.
+Staff surveys and other metrics play an integral role, helping to establish baseline performance and providing a way of measuring the effectiveness of the rebrand project when it comes to an end.

 01 What is it being used for?